adabcnjs/adabcnjs.github.io/Workshops/TDD/NOTES.md

 # TDD Workshop

 ## Values
-- communication
+- Communication
-- simplicity
+- Simplicity
-- feedback
+- Feedback
-- honesty
+- Honesty
-- respect
+- Respect

 **With XP and TDD your code will naturally follow the previous values**